Freegle/iznik-nuxt3/README.md

 What does exist:
 * Use of Nuxt 3 (still in Beta) and hence Vue 3 + Vite.
-* Use of Bootstrap Vue 3 (still in alpha), including customisation.
+* Use of Bootstrap Vue Next (still in alpha), including customisation.
 This is a replacement for Bootstrap Vue.
 * Use of Pinia as a replacement for Vuex.
 This is much nicer.
 * CD on Azure.
-* Proof of Concept Capacitor app.
-Since we can't yet generate a static site, this serves a hello world HTML file from www.
+* Proof of Concept Capacitor app (needs revisiting).

 What doesn't exist yet:
 * Give/Ask flows when logged out initially.
-* ChitChat/Events/Volunteers/Settings/Promote/Help/Notifications
+* Some of the minor pages (see list in nuxt.config)
-* Static site generation.
+* SSR (but getting there).
 * CircleCI/playwright testing.

 # iznik-nuxt3